 The set of slots and resource blocks indicated by a set of preferred or non-preferred resource(s) is determined as described below.

-The set of preferred or non-preferred resources rk, 1≤k≤K, is indicated by M triplets (TRIVm,FRIVm,Prsvp,m), 1≤m≤M≤K, with the slot of the first resource location of each TRIVm separately indicated.
+The set of preferred or non-preferred resources r0,r1,r2,…, is indicated by a reference slot tref and M tuples (TRIVm,FRIVm,Prsvp,m), 1≤m≤M indicated by the ‘resource combination(s)’ field, where for each tuple TRIVm is indicated by the 9 MSBs, followed by FRIVm and Prsvp,m (if present).

+The reference slot tref is indicated by the ‘reference slot location’ field as a combination of DFN index and slot index [5, TS 38.212], with the 10 MSBs indicating the DFN index.
 TRIVm and FRIVm are interpreted according to clause 8.1.5, with the following modifications:

+- the value of sl-MaxNumPerReserve is fixed to 3.

 - "slot where SCI format 1-A was received" is replaced by slot indicated as the first resource location of a TRIVm.

-- "Received SCI format 1-A" is replaced by (TRIVm,FRIVm).]
+- the first resource location of each TRIVm for m>1 is indicated by a slot offset tm in logical slots with respect to the reference slot tref; the first resource location of TRIV1 is at slot offset 0 with respect to the reference slot.- "the received SCI format 1-A, except the resource in the slot where SCI format 1-A was received" is replaced by “each tuple”

+- the starting sub-channel nsubCH,0start of the first resource of each tuple is separately indicated.

+The starting sub-channel nsubCH,0start of the first resource of each tuple is indicated by the ‘[lowest subchannel index for the first resource location of each TRIV]’ field.
+The resource reservation period Prsvp,m is encoded as in SCI format 1-A.

+If the set is indicated by an SCI format 2-C, the number of tuples is M=2.

+A UE forms the union of the subsets indicated by each tuple (TRIVm,FRIVm,Prsvp,m) to obtain the set r0,r1,r2,….

-When the set is a preferred resource set, if the transmission of the set was triggered by an explicit request, the resource reservation interval Prsvp,m is omitted.
+[When a preferred resource set is indicated by an SCI format 2-C, if the transmission of the set was triggered by an explicit request, the value of the resource reservation interval Prsvp,m is set to 0.]

 <omitted text>